Holden Commodore (VL): V8 engine

 Previously, Holden had considered discontinuing their V8 engine rather than adapting it to unleaded petrol.
 This was partly in response to Ford Australia's 1983 decision to drop the V8 from its competing Falcon model.
 However public outcry spearheaded by a media-driven "V8s 'til 98" campaign persuaded Holden to continue production.
 Eventually with continual developments, the Holden V8 lasted until 1999, before being replaced by the imported GM LS1 V8 engine.

 The 5.0-litre V8 was released in October 1986, it still featured the familiar Rochester four-barrel carburettor, not electronic fuel injection (EFI).
 Now adapted to unleaded fuel, this V8 5.0-litre was boasting both more power and torque than its predecessor, now at 122 kW with 323 Nm.
 GM had fitted the V8 with larger valves carried over from the previous Group A engine.

-EFI did however, make its V8 debut in the VL Commodore in the evolution version of the Group A touring car homologation special, the SS Group A SV (see below).
+EFI did however, make its V8 debut in the VL Commodore in the evolution version of the Group A touring car homologation special, the SS Group A SV.
 Commonly known as "The Walkinshaw", the SS Group A SV also marked Holden Special Vehicles (HSV) taking over as Holden's official performance car partner.
 With the 150 kW 3.0-litre turbocharged engine being the performance flagship, Holden marketed the V8 as ideal for towing due to its low-down torque characteristics.
 The V8 engine was mated with either the existing three-speed TriMatic automatic, or the five-speed Borg-Warner T-5 manual.

 Models

 Introduced in Commodore SL, Executive and Berlina variants, the VL series also included a luxury Calais model.
 However, this was known as the "Holden Calais" as opposed to the "Holden Commodore Calais".
 A limited number of Calais station wagons (198 ever produced) were offered from March 1988 through to production end in August of the same year to reduce the stockpile of wagon bodies.

 The V8-powered models were introduced in October 1986.
 The following year, a special edition Commodore Vacationer was offered.
 To commemorate the 1988 Australian Bicentenary, an aptly named "Series 200" sedan was briefly offered from March 1988.
 The Series 200 was issued with two-tone champagne paintwork, and featured air conditioning, power steering, electric windows, central locking among other features over the base-line Commodore SL.
 Only the naturally aspirated six-cylinder engine was fitted to this model.

-Luxury models the GTS and Royale were also available but only in New Zealand.